Ways You Can Help

 Outreach: We have several community-specific outreach projects you can read more about on our website.
 If you are interested in assisting in their events, community presentations, or other outreach projects, this is the category for you.
 Additionally, you can help promote the Center at large by hanging flyers,

 Clinic: Every now and then, a special volunteer comes along who wants to step in the shoes of our advocates by leading their own forensic exam clinics (alongside our nurses, of course).
 A clinic volunteer takes the place of an advocate by preparing the clinic and providing emotional support to the survivor throughout their exam.
 This type of volunteering requires the largest upfront training investment, and volunteers are required to shadow advocate-led clinics before taking on any of their own shifts.
 Due to this, we ask that anyone interested in this role commit to assisting the Center for a minimum of one year.
 This role is not for everyone, as it entails providing support to someone during a heightened state of trauma.
 The Center is highly selective in the approval process of Clinic applicants.

 We also, occasionally, have volunteers who do not fall within these categories – a photographer takes event photos, an event planner organizes a fundraising campaign, a videographer records promotional or storytelling content for us, a local business donates their product to an Open House – the possibilities are endless.
 Please reach out to the Center if you have something to offer that doesn’t fall within the above categories!

-PLEASE NOTE: Our next (quarterly) volunteer training will be held in Spring 2019.
+PLEASE NOTE: Our next (quarterly) volunteer training will be held in January 2020.
 It is a two-day class from 9AM to 3PM both days, with lunch provided.